cuhk-haosun/doc-cluster-cookie/README.md

 # 📚 Cluster “cookie”

 Welcome to the cookie computing cluster.
 This document gathers all the essential information you need to log in, use storage, and access public services.
-Shared Resources for Group Hao Sun & Group Yongfei Wang
+Shared Resources for Group Hao Sun & Group Yongfei Wang.

+The cluster is consists of one login node `h1`, four CPU node `c1-c4` and a GPU node `g1`

 ---